fuadchoudhury/CIS4400_Homework/README.md

 •	Data Model/Diagrams: (Using Draw.io)

-•	Data Warehouse: Created in AWS Redshift; since snowflake used for create, populate, structure tables and verify dimensional model and connect to Tableau for visualization.
+•	Data Warehouse: Implemented using Snowflake, where tables were created, structured, and populated.
+The dimensional model was verified, and the warehouse was connected to Tableau for visualization.

+•	Cloud Storage File Link: https://drive.google.com/drive/folders/1nV5X4a3WoKvv_7XRHbtZBIW-cTH1VX4B?usp=sharing

 •	This Git repository Link: (https://github.com/fuadchoudhury/CIS4400_Homework)